 Once the couple appears in the family tree, open the profile panel for the right mother.

-The family tree will update to connect the child with the correct parents.
+The family tree will be updated to connect the child with the correct parents.

 ↪️ Are you looking for more genealogy resources?